Instant Pot Pot Roast is a belly-warming meal that requires little prep!

 How To Make Instant Pot Pot Roast

 This tender roast is made with a beef roast, potatoes, and carrots.
-A full meal in one pot!

 - Saute: Sauté the onions in the Instant Pot then add the red wine and scrape any brown bits on the bottom.
 This will help ensure you avoid a burn notice.